ChenyXu/PancakeSwap-Arbitrage-Bot/README.md

 # pancakeswap arbitrage bot

-PancakeSwap has a price prediction game(https://pancakeswap.finance/prediction), and I notice that the payout of Bull and Bear often differ a lot.
+PancakeSwap has a price prediction game(https://pancakeswap.finance/prediction), and I notice that the payout of Bull and Bear often differs a lot.
 Therefore, there might be a small arbitrage opportunity.
 This bot bets and claims rewards automatically.
+Data shows that the mean return is positive, usually above 15%, based on the config.
+However, the return variance can be very high, and consecutive losses can drain your fund quickly.

 You need a BSC address, its private key, and an RPC link for this bot.
 If you have prepared these items, put them in the key.py file accordingly.
-If you don't have a RPC link, you might use a public RPC listed here https://docs.bscscan.com/misc-tools-and-utilities/public-rpc-nodes.

-You need to download the liabaries(ccxt and web3) before running the main.py.
-You might want to set your preferred EV and betAmount paramters in the OnChain class.
+If you don't have an RPC link, you might use a public RPC listed here https://docs.bscscan.com/misc-tools-and-utilities/public-rpc-nodes.
+You also need to download the library web3 before running main.py.
+You should set your preferred EV and bet amount parameters.